A mixture of distributed lag non-linear models to account for spatially heterogeneous exposure-lag-response associations: Discussion and conclusions

 \section{Discussion and conclusions}

 In this article, we have proposed and evaluated a mixture model of DLNMs, which we have called DLNM-Clust.
-Specifically, the model has been designed to be applied to datasets that include multiple spatially-indexed time series, where it makes sense to consider whether the variation in spatial location implies a different exposure–lag-response relationship.
+Specifically, the model has been designed to be applied to datasets that include multiple spatially-indexed time series, where it makes sense to consider whether the variation in spatial location implies a different exposure-lag-response relationship.
+While the present study considers COVID-19 data from Belgium, the underlying framework is designed to be domain-agnostic and broadly generalizable.
+The DLNM-Clust model serves as a versatile tool for any scenario characterized by non-linear, delayed exposure–response relationships that exhibit spatial heterogeneity.
+Such dynamics are frequently encountered across various fields, ranging from environmental epidemiology to the social sciences.
+To facilitate broader adoption and cross-disciplinary application, we have provided the NIMBLE codes implemented in R, allowing practitioners to adapt the model to diverse geographic scales and various health outcomes.

 Following the usual principle of Tobler's first law of geography, which states that ``everything is related to everything else, but near things are more related than distant things'' \citep{tobler1970computer}, we have considered two versions of DLNM-Clust.
 The first, and more basic, version allows each area of the study window to be assigned to any of the clusters, without taking into account the cluster assignment given to neighboring areas.
 The second version, however, induces neighboring areas to be assigned to the same cluster.
 This results in more coherent and tightly connected clusters over the study area, facilitating the interpretation of the results.
+In addition to this, our current framework could be extended to incorporate spatial covariates, such as socioeconomic or demographic indicators.
+By adopting a ‘spatio-environmental’ autocorrelation perspective \citep{ejigu2020introducing}, the model could cluster areas with similar characteristics, such as income or age distributions, even if they are not geographically contiguous.
+This direction mirrors recent developments in the field, such as the covariate-dependent DLNM structures explored by \cite{mork2024heterogeneous}.